abeltran10/todocine_backend/README.md

 Todo Cine is an API REST developed with [Java and Springboot in backend](https://github.com/abeltran10/todocine_backend) and [Javascript's react framework in frontend](https://github.com/abeltran10/todo_cine_frontend).
 It's NoSQL database to manage users, hosted in [MongoDB Cloud](https://cloud.mongodb.com/)

-application.properties and Constants files are missing in order you to create for your need
+application.properties load properties from three files, one per environment (prod, dev, test) and Constants file is missing in order you can create it for your need

 ## Releases